Paestum: Greek period

 Archaeological evidence from Paestum's first centuries indicates the building of roads, temples, and other features of a growing city.
 Coinage, architecture, and molded votive figurines all attest to close relations maintained with Metaponto in the sixth and fifth centuries.

-It is presumed that Poseidonia harbored refugees from its mother city, Sybaris, when that city was conquered by Croton in 510 BC.
+It is presumed that Poseidonia harbored refugees from its mother city, Sybaris, when that city was conquered by Croton in 510 BCE.
 In the early fifth century, Poseidonia's coins adopted the Achaean weight standard and the bull seen on Sybarite coins.
 A. J. Graham thinks it was plausible that the number of refugees was large enough for some kind of synoecism to have occurred between the Poseidonians and the Sybarites, possibly in the form of a sympolity.

-Poseidonia might have had a major share in a new foundation of Sybaris, which lasted from 452/1 BC until 446/5 BC.
+Poseidonia might have had a major share in a new foundation of Sybaris, which lasted from 452/1 BCE until 446/5 BCE.
 This is suggested by the great resemblance of the coins of Sybaris to those of Poseidonia during this period.
 Possibly a treaty of friendship between Sybaris, its allies, and the Serdaioi (an unknown people) dates to this new foundation, because Poseidonia was the guarantor of this treaty.

 Lucanian period

-It is not until the end of the fifth century BC that the city is mentioned, when according to Strabo, the city was conquered by the Lucanians.
+It is not until the end of the fifth century BCE that the city is mentioned, when according to Strabo, the city was conquered by the Lucanians.
 From the archaeological evidence it appears that the two cultures, Greek and Oscan, were able to thrive alongside one another.

 Many tomb paintings show horses and horse-racing, a passion of the Lucanian elites.